tsyne/tsyne/test-apps/single-script-calculator/README.md

 ### 3. **Slow Test Feedback**
 ```
-Simple Calculator Tests (JyneTest only):
+Simple Calculator Tests (TsyneTest only):
   5 tests in ~3 seconds

   Each test: